Managing Users

 Promote or Demote Admin

-Click on a user and select "Promote to admin" or "Demote to user" to change their role.
-Admins have access to the dashboard, user management, invites, and server settings.
+Use the "Make admin" or "Remove admin" button on a user row to change their role.
+The confirmation explains that admins can access the dashboard, user management, invites, and server settings.
 Be careful who you promote — admins can manage other admins.

 Reset 2FA

-If a user loses access to their authenticator app and recovery codes, you can reset their two-factor authentication.
+If a user loses access to their authenticator app and recovery codes, use "Reset 2FA."
+The confirmation explains that their current authenticator and recovery codes stop working.
 The user will be required to set up 2FA again on their next login.

 Password Reset